Ming-LiYue/IPC/README.md

 # IPC
-This is the official implementation of our paper "Exploring transferable inconsistencies with regional guidance for reference-based deepfake detection"
+This is the official repository of our paper "Exploring transferable inconsistencies with regional guidance for reference-based deepfake detection"